sdc-china/IDA-ondocker/README.md

    docker-compose build
    ```

-6. Start the IDA,use below command to start
+6. Start the IDA,use below command to start.
+We use -p to specify  the project name to ida.

    ```
    docker-compose -p ida up -d